 10.2 When making a complaint an individual should include as many details as possible, including the nature of the personal information concerned, how it is believed to have been misused, which provision of the Act or Code is believed to have been breached (if relevant), the details of any NZMS employee or representative involved and any other information which may be relevant.
 The Privacy Officer may request additional information to enable the Privacy Officer to properly investigate the complaint and take such reparatory action as necessary.

-10.3 Once a complaint is received the Privacy Officer will investigate the circumstances of the complaint and determine whether a misuse of personal information has occurred and if so how it may be rectified and whether/what action should be taken in relation to any NZMS employee or representative involved.
+10.3 Once a complaint is received the Privacy Officer will investigate the circumstances of the complaint and determine whether a misuse of personal information has occurred and if so, how it may be rectified and whether/what action should be taken in relation to any NZMS employee or representative involved, and whether serious harm has occurred which triggers the privacy breach notification regime under the Act.
 NZMS will endeavour to keep the individual informed regarding the process of their complaint and any action taken.

 10.4 Should an individual not be satisfied with NZMS’s handling of their complaint then NZMS will generally agree to the complaint being referred to mediation and/or arbitration.
 Should the matter remain unresolved then an individual is entitled to refer their matter to the Office of the Privacy Commissioner in New Zealand.